Hash-4/Keylogger4/README.md

 # Keylogger4
-keylogger that record key strokes and spawn a reversed shell
+For fun, keylogger that record key strokes and spawn a reversed shell. use your static IP in DMZ for WAN Connections.